A Fleeting GLIMPSE of N/O Enrichment at Cosmic Dawn: Evidence for Wolf Rayet N Stars in a z = 6.1 Galaxy: Wolf Rayet Stars at z = 6.1

-The rest-frame UV and optical spectra of RXCJ2248-ID3 are shown in Figure~\ref{fig:spec}, which can be used to characterize the WR nature of the stellar population in RXCJ2248-ID3.
-Both the UV and optical \ion{He}{2} emission features are kinematically broadened compared to the narrow nebular emission features in RXCJ2248-ID3, indicative of WR or very-massive star ($>100\ M_\odot$; VMS) winds.
+The rest-frame UV and optical spectra shown in Figure~\ref{fig:spec} can be used to characterize the WR nature of the stellar population in RXCJ2248-ID3.
+Both the UV and optical \ion{He}{2} emission features are kinematically broadened compared to the narrow nebular emission features in RXCJ2248-ID3, indicative of WR or VMS winds. \citet{martins23,martins25} have shown that young star forming regions dominated by VMSs can be distinguished from WR stars using the morphology of the blue and red bumps.
+In particular, VMSs produce blue bumps with \ion{He}{2} \W4687 emission but little to no \ion{N}{3} emission and red bumps with narrow \ion{C}{4} \W\W5803,5814 emission.
+Thus, strong detections of \ion{N}{3} in the blue bump favor a WN interpretation \citep[e.g.,][]{martins23,berg24,rivera-thorsen24}.

 The upper right hand panel of Figure~\ref{fig:spec} highlights the blue bump spectral regime, showing weak, broad \ion{He}{2} and \ion{N}{3} \W4642 in RXCJ2248-ID3, both of which are characteristic of metal-poor WN stars.
 Just redward of the \ion{N}{3} \W4642 line in the blue bump (but blueward of [\ion{Fe}{3}]), a second less prominent emission feature is seen, but it is difficult to determine whether this is due to \ion{C}{3} or \ion{O}{2} emission, or both.
-Further, the red \ion{C}{4} bump isn't detected, suggesting little to no contributions from WC stars in the spectrum.
+Furthermore, the red \ion{C}{4} bump isn't detected, suggesting little to no contributions from WC stars or VMSs in the spectrum.
 Thus, we only significantly detect the blue WR bump, suggesting that WN stars are likely present.